-Fat doesn't make you fat.
-In fact, fat helps prevent fat gain because it acts as a buffer to those hormones that get all out of whack from eating too many carbs and processed junk food.
-Fat also helps fill you up and help trigger signals to your brain that you are full.
+"Fat doesn't make you fat."
+Fat helps prevent fat gain because it acts as a buffer for those hormones that get all out of whack from eating too many carbs and processed junk food.
+Fat also helps fill you up and trigger signals to your brain that you are full.

-The other part of the fat fear mongering pertains to saturated fat.
-Here's saturated fat in another simple nutshell: It does not cause heart disease and you can eat as many egg yolks and fatty steaks as you want!
+The other part of the fat fear-mongering pertains to saturated fat.
+In another simple nutshell, saturated fat does not cause heart disease, and you can eat as many egg yolks and fatty steaks as you want!

-Repeat after me: Fat doesn't make me fat.
-And: Eating fat will help you lose fat.
+Please repeat after me: "Fat doesn't make me fat."
+And eating fat will help you lose fat.

 Now slather some pastured butter on your next hunk of salmon or grass-fed steak.